maître de conférences-HDR - Automatic ControlCNU : SECTION 61 - GENIE INFORMATIQUE, AUTOMATIQUE ET TRAITEMENT DU SIGNAL

 Juliette MORIN (in English) (funded / Enedis) 2016, Joint TSO-TSO voltage and reactive power control at HV/MV systems interface and development of real-time Volt Var Control of distribution networks, cosup.
 Pr.
 Xavier Guillaud , Dr. Frédéric COLAS (L2EP)

-Jérôme BUIRE (funded / Enedis) to be defended 2018 Embedding consumption and production uncertainties into the predictive control of a grid with multiple feeders, cosup.
+Jérôme BUIRE (funded / Enedis) 2018 Embedding consumption and production uncertainties into the predictive control of a grid with multiple feeders, cosup.
 Pr.
 Xavier Guillaud , Dr. Frédéric COLAS (L2EP)

-Martin LEGRY (funded/ ENGIE) , to be defended 2019, Design and coordination of microgrids connected to a MV network, cosup Christophe SAUDEMONT, Frédéric COLAS (L2EP)
+Martin LEGRY (funded/ ENGIE) , 2019, Design and coordination of microgrids connected to a MV network, cosup Christophe SAUDEMONT, Frédéric COLAS (L2EP)

 Energetic Design of controllers